mdgbeck/website2/content/resume.md

 **Senior Data Analyst**, [Bank of America](https://www.bankofamerica.com/)
 June 2018 - Present

-- Member of cross product initiatives team within Treasury Data Management
+- Team lead for Treasury Products team within Treasury Data Management
-- Identified key business elements within data warehouse and managed controls to ensure data accuracy
+- Help maintain accurate and complete databases by improving data sourcing and implementing data quality controls
-- Coordinated business partners' needs with technology team to develop optimal solutions
+- Use SQL to investigate potential data gaps and determine optimal solutions
-- Automated various BAU reports using Oracle SQL tools
+- Assist in reduction of risk through automation of scheduled reports using Oracle Sql tools
+- Coordinate business partners’ data needs with technology team and assist in delivery of necessary data attributes
+- Work with international teams to ensure compliance with financial regulations across multiple countries of operation

 **Head of Reporting and Analytics**, [ActiveCare](https://www.activecare.com/)
 June 2016 - June 2018

   - Managed small team in charge of company reports, dashboard, and various data projects
+  - Led team in creation of projects and plans to help company meet objectives
   - Created and presented business intelligence analyses for company management
   - Ran internal research on medical and pharmacy claims using statistical modeling / machine learning
-  - Built automated reports with SSRS
+  - Built automated customer reports using the Microsoft SQL Server tool suite
-  - One of companies SalesForce administrators

 **Statistician / Data Analyst** [Brigham Young University Harold B. Lee Library](https://lib.byu.edu/)
 April 2015 - June 2016